vanjohnson879/frontline-cloud-doc/content/docs/user/reports/index.md

 ### Timeline

 The timeline contains metrics of the full run providing an overview of the run.
-Global informations are available such as the resolution and the simulation name.
+Global information are available such as the resolution and the simulation name.

 The resolution indicates the number of seconds per data point in the graph.